nbicocchi/learn-java-core/assets/slides/E5 - Java Generic Data Structures.md

 The method receives arguments of both the class's type (`T`) and the method's own type (`U`).
 Because `T` was already declared in the class header, the method only has to declare the generic type `U`.
 The method returns the variable of type `T`.

-### Conclusion

-Generic methods are a must-have for programmers since they allow us to restrict the scope of type parameters to a single function.
-Type parameters in generic methods can be used as return types or as types for arguments passed to the function.
-Both static and instance methods can be generic.

 ---

-## Type bounds
+### Type bounds

-In previous articles, we have mentioned that generics can accept any type of parameter and make it possible to reuse some code.
 Let's now consider an example that will reveal another aspect of generics.
 Imagine that we have a generic `Storage<T>` class that can contain objects of any class.
 But there are some situations in which we want to restrict these objects.
 We can say, for example, that the storage has to be able to contain only books.
 In these types of situations, we should use type bounds.

-### Usage

-Let us take a closer look at type bounds.
 Consider this code:

 ```
 class Storage<T> {